thetestspecimen/linux-notes/images.md

 With the use of ImageMagick this can be done via the commandline in batches.

 ImageMagick: performs all image manipulation

 parallel: allows faster batch processing by running jobs in parallel

 ## Install

 	sudo dnf install ImageMagick parallel

+## WARNING

+**The mogrify command is destructive.** For example if you run the following command inside a folder full of JPG images it will overwrite the originals!

+	find . -type f | egrep "*.jpg" | parallel mogrify -quality 100 -filter Lanczos -resize 640x640^ -format jpg {/}

+You would lose the original full size images forever as they are overwritten with 640x640 smaller images!

+**BE VERY CARFEFUL, YOU HAVE BEEN WARNED**

+However, this is no problem:

+	find . -type f | egrep "*.png" | parallel mogrify -quality 100 -filter Lanczos -resize 640x640^ -format jpg {/}

+This is because it converts from png to jpg (i.e. the file endings are different), so the originals will not get touched.

 ## Conversion examples